 GlassMasters provides its services in thirteen retail locations and through mobile repair and installation units.
 GlassMasters' retail locations are leased from third-party companies.
 The head office is at its Calgary South location.
-The stores are located as follows:
+GlassMasters also has five warehouse locations, all leased from third-party companies.